 Paperweight Press, our publishing house, offers a full spectrum of literature exploring the art and science of paperweights and glass art.

 Our professional consultants are dedicated to the highest level of service and attention to detail with every client, from the casual collector to the serious connoisseur.

-With a depth of knowledge and an ability to educate and advise individuals in developing their collections, we make a commitment that says, "Invest with confidence, you'll receive only the best from L. H. Selman Ltd."
+With a depth of knowledge and an ability to educate and advise individuals in developing their collections, we make a commitment that says, "Collect with confidence, you'll receive only the best from L. H. Selman Ltd."